Philosophy of education

 The philosophy of education is the branch of applied philosophy that investigates the nature of education as well as its aims and problems.
 It also examines the concepts and presuppositions of education theories.
 It is an interdisciplinary field that draws inspiration from various disciplines both within and outside philosophy, like ethics, political philosophy, psychology, and sociology.
 Many of its theories focus specifically on education in schools but it also encompasses other forms of education.
 Its theories are often divided into descriptive theories, which provide a value-neutral description of what education is, and normative theories, which investigate how education should be practiced.

-A great variety of topics is discussed in the philosophy of education.
+A great variety of topics are discussed in the philosophy of education.
 Some studies provide a conceptual analysis of the fundamental concepts of education.
 Others center around the aims or purpose of education, like passing on knowledge and the development of the abilities of good reasoning, judging, and acting.
 An influential discussion concerning the epistemic aims of education is whether education should focus mainly on the transmission of true beliefs or rather on the abilities to reason and arrive at new knowledge.
 In this context, many theorists emphasize the importance of critical thinking in contrast to indoctrination.
 Another debate about the aims of education is whether the primary beneficiary is the student or the society to which the student belongs.

 Many of the more specific discussions in the philosophy of education concern the contents of the curriculum.
 This involves the questions of whether, when, and in what detail a certain topic, like sex education or religion, should be taught.
 Other debates focus on the specific contents and methods used in moral, art, and science education.
 Some philosophers investigate the relation between education and power, often specifically regarding the power used by modern states to compel children to attend school.
 A different issue is the problem of the equality of education and factors threatening it, like discrimination and unequal distribution of wealth.
 Some philosophers of education promote a quantitative approach to educational research, which follows the example of the natural sciences by using wide experimental studies.
 Others prefer a qualitative approach, which is closer to the methodology of the social sciences and tends to give more prominence to individual case studies.

 Various schools of philosophy have developed their own perspective on the main issues of education.
 Existentialists emphasize the role of authenticity while pragmatists give particular prominence to active learning and discovery.
 Feminists and postmodernists often try to uncover and challenge biases and forms of discrimination present in current educational practices.
 Other philosophical movements include perennialism, classical education, essentialism, critical pedagogy, and progressivism.
 The history of the philosophy of education started in ancient philosophy but only emerged as a systematic branch of philosophy in the latter half of the 20th century.